 Inspired By Stories – Paper Boat Documentaries

 Here at Folkelife, we want to show off Folkestone at its best, to everyone wanting to visit, stay or come and live here.
-Our friends at Paper Boat Documentaries have helped us make some of our Folkestories, and we wanted to hear more about why Martha and Simon decided to have Folkestone as their base to make beautiful films.
+Our friends at Paper Boat Documentaries have helped us make some of our Folkestories.
+We wanted to hear more about why Martha and Simon decided to be based in Folkestone to make beautiful films.

 We’re Simon and Martha and together we run Paper Boat Documentaries.
 We produce and create video content for passionate businesses, brands, creatives, good causes, or people with a story to tell.
 In our work, we aim to capture the passion and heart behind why people do what they do.
 We love to tell real stories, so there is a documentary style to our work.